mariushoch/bwrap-selinux-sandbox/README.md

 ### Setup

-Run `semodule -i bwrap-selinux-sandbox.pp` as root.
+Run `semodule -i ./bwrap-selinux-sandbox/bwrap-selinux-sandbox.pp` as root.
 The module can be removed using `semodule -r bwrap-selinux-sandbox`.

 ### Usage